 In this animated film, a mystical being named Chun transforms into a dolphin

 to learn more about the human world.
 When her life is saved by a young boy, she must make a pivotal decision.
-Opens in limited release on April 6 and expands on April 11.
+(Read the review.)

 “Pandas” (April 8)